 - Images – Images, particularly your featured image that displays on your blog page and when you share your content on social, carry similar weight as your titles.
 At the end of the day, people click on an image and a headline, not your entire piece of content.
 Update your images if you think they could be more enticing.

 - Meta Descriptions – Meta descriptions are vital for SEO.
 They are the short snippets that appear beneath clickable links in search results.
-They need to be under 160 characters to display in full, contain appropriate keywords, and entice users to click through to read the full article.
+They need to be under 160 characters to display in full, and contain appropriate keywords.
+The right meta description will entice users to click through to read the full article or go to your landing pages.

 - Page Views – Identifying where your traffic is going is a great way to understand what content is working and what isn’t.
 Pages with low amounts of views may need improvement or scrapping.
 Pages with high amounts of views will be on your “Keep it” list, and should serve to inform and inspire new titles to be inserted into your editorial calendar going forward.